 - Very high-quality blister strips, such as Second Skin

 - Cotton bandages for the most stubborn blisters

 Prevention = hygiene + immunity + good bacteria.
-We all tend to get more and more lax with hygiene the longer we go without illness.
+We all tend to get more and laxer with hygiene the longer we go without illness.
 Then bang.
 But there’s a paradox here.
 Being a ‘hygiene nut’ back at home is probably the worse thing you can do for your immunity.
-Sure you shouldn’t eat out of a garbage bin, but when you start refusing to shake people’s hands due to ‘germs’, it’s time to get a grip.
+Sure you shouldn’t eat out of a garbage bin, but when you start refusing to shake people’s hands due to ‘germs,’ it’s time to get a grip.

-Also the right type of yoghurt (probiotic) can do wonders to build immunity against infections.
+Also, the right type of yogurt (probiotic) can do wonders to build immunity against infections.
 It can even cure antibiotic-related stomach problems, which often occur when you initially try to blow bad bacteria out of the water with pills.

 You have to be careful here.
-Most stomach issues in developing countries are the result of infection by bad bacteria.
-But anti-bacterials and anti-biotics also create stomach problems.
-Often you don’t realise you’ve transitioned and then you make the problem worse by treating chemical-related problems with more pills.
-With that said, anti-bacterials can save the day when you’re on the move.
+Most stomach issues in developing countries are the result of infection by harmful bacteria.
+But antibacterial and anti-biotics also create stomach problems.
+Often you don’t realize you’ve transitioned and then you make the problem worse by treating chemical-related problems with more pills.
+With that said, antibacterials can save the day when you’re on the move.